 Much of the early history of Friendly Water for the World is the history of our Board.
 The organization was formed and guided by a volunteer board, as it is today.
 Operations have now migrated from our Board to staff, but our Directors are still a vital voice for the organization while leading committees and evaluating programs.
 Our current board combines many years of field experience and relevant expertise in our partner communities, technologies, and program operations.

 Connie Vasek M.D. was elected Board Chair in April, 2021.
 She is a scientist, emergency room physician, and researcher.
 For the last two years, at the request of David Albert our co-founder, she served as our first Board Vice-Chair.
 She is only our second Board Chair and the first woman to lead our organization.
 Connie currently heads the Technology and Evaluation (formerly Projects), and Executive committees.
 She has been a supporter of the organization for more than six years and is dedicated to making the work we do the best it can be.

-Our staff began with the hiring of our Executive Director in 2018.
-Since then, we have grown to a small but ambitious team of five.
-And we continue to expand (drop us a line if you’re interested in joining us).
-Our size enables us to avoid the bureaucratic overhead of much larger organizations and we can react quickly to changes in the environment, as we have during the Covid-19 pandemic.
+Our professional staff began with the hiring of our Executive Director in 2018.
+Since then, we have grown to a small but ambitious team of four (and we are currently hiring for new Build Center roles).
+Our size enables us to avoid the bureaucratic overhead of much larger organizations and we can react quickly to changes in the environment, as we have with our Good Hygiene program during the Covid-19 pandemic.
 Our team members have very diverse backgrounds, skill sets, and experiences in all kinds of organizations, from other nonprofits to government work and the private sector.
-We frequently have different points-of-view and are grateful to be building a thoughtful and equitable organization open to the perspectives of everyone.
+We frequently have different points-of-view and are grateful to be building a diverse, equitable, and inclusive organization open to the perspectives of everyone.

-Thanks to the world of virtual connections, we work remotely from Kenya to Florida to Washington.
+Thanks to the world of virtual connections, we work remotely from Kenya to Florida to Washington State.
 You can find us on Zoom almost as often as there are time zones.